DaleOnRails/Skygear/README.md

 1. Add dynamic styling to page links so that the link of current page is either unseen or different (active) color

-2. Merge feature branch with master branch
+2. Merge feature branch with master branch.

+3. Create Show link attached to listing image so user can click img to go to show page!

 **---------------------------------------------------**